 A subconjunctival haemorrhage is when a small blood vessel bursts under the clear surface of your eye (your conjunctiva).
 It is a very common condition and is harmless.

 The condition doesn't generally require treatment and normally clears up within a few weeks.
 It is usually painless and doesn't affect your vision.

-Subconjunctival hemorrhages occur when very fragile blood vessels in the eye burst.
+Subconjunctival haemorrhages occur when very fragile blood vessels in the eye burst.
 This can be because of strong coughing, sneezing or vomiting.
-Your conjunctiva doesn’t absorb blood very easily, so it is trapped in your eye for a period.
+If it occurs on more than one occasion in a short space of time it is recommended for you to get your blood pressure checked.
+Your conjunctiva doesn't absorb blood very easily, so it is trapped in your eye for a period.